|

 Rusbridge, M. J.

-Marjorie Jessie Rusbridge taught maths at
+Marjorie Jessie Rusbridge had been nine

 the County School for Girls and was evacuated with them.